 “Creating a modular buffet option for your wedding is less formal but the best way to help serve your guests.
 Ingredients will be on the side, they build their own plate to how they like.
 Guests do enjoy this as they get more variety and not stuck with one salad and one entree.
 Make sure you label all the ingredients at the station.
 Have your labels printed with your paper goods vendor so it matches with your theme.
 Try a salad bar with all the fun toppings to choose from; for proteins, you can choose hangar steak or tri-tip and roasted vegetables.” – Lizzy Liz Chan of Lizzy Liz Events

 When in doubt, choose to overshare information on food.

-“On the invitation RSVP cards, list dinner choices with a detailed description of each meal choice and include if it is gluten-free, dairy-free, vegetarian, kosher, or any other description that may suit your guests.
-We do find that if we offer a list of dinners for guests to choose from with specific descriptions and they still don’t suit the guest’s needs, the guest can either write in their request on the card or give you a call directly.
-Most sophisticated caterers at the venues are accustomed to providing delicious options for even the most strict of eaters so as long as they have some notice of the request, they should be able to create wonderful entrees for all guests.
+“On the invitation RSVP cards, list dinner choices with a detailed description of each meal choice.
+Additionally, include if it is gluten-free, dairy-free, vegetarian, kosher, or any other description that may suit your guests.
+Sometimes, we do find that if we offer a list of dinners for guests to choose from with specific descriptions they still don't suit every guest's needs.
+Then, the guest can either write in their request on the card or give you a call directly.
+Most sophisticated caterers at the venues are accustomed to providing delicious options for even the most strict of eaters.
+Of course, this is so as long as they have some notice of the request.
+They should be able to create wonderful entrees for all guests.